starwards/starwards.github.io/_drafts/Chaingun.md

 In a famous test that the US Navy conducted, 29,721 rounds were fired by an EX-34 Chain gun, and the operators were not faced with even one jam or stoppage.

+For these reasons, we believe that the Chain gun will be highly suited for space fighters.
+Stoppage or jam of their primary weapon can render the fighter useless in combat or force it to return to its carrier.
+The controllability allows it to maximize its firepower, increasing its chances of survival and the ability to win the fight.

 ## Ammunition

 Ammunition is a significant part of any weapon system.
 In the end, this will be what will hit and destroy the target.